"Explosive and exuberant"

 For more information on the company, visit www.grupocorpo.com

-Arts for All tickets available 2hr prior at the Arlene Schntizer Concert Hall with valid Oregon Trail Card
+Arts for All tickets available 2hr prior at the Arlene Schntizer Concert Hall or at the P5 Box Office during their regular hours with valid Oregon Trail Card

 What the press is saying...